cables-gl/cables_docs/md/5_1_permissions/1_patches/patches.md

 ---

+### Unlisted patches

+You can set patches to "unlisted" visibility.
+Users need the URL of the patch to access it.
+Rules are the same as for private patches (see above) but they will never appear in any of the lists like "Top Patches" or "Featured Patches".

+So, rules are:

+- Viewed by everyone that knows the URL, even [visitors](../0_users/users)
+- Opened in the editor, altered but not saved by [visitors](../0_users/users) and any user
+- Cloned for remixing, basis for new work or inspiration by any registered user

 ## Private patches

 Once you create or clone a patch on [cables.gl](https://cables.gl) it is marked as private.
 This means: